dannyli/dannyli.github.io/_pages/about.md

 I am a Researcher at the Automatic Control research group, Department of Electrical Engineering, Chalmers University of Technology, Gothenburg, Sweden.

-My main research focus is on the development of efficient energy conversion processes using energy storage systems for power grid and transportation sectors.
+My main research focus is on the development of efficient energy conversion processes using energy storage systems for modern power grids and electrified transportation systems.

 I have authored over 80 relevant peer-reviewed papers published in top-tier journals and prestigious conferences.
-All the papers are in the areas of modeling, management, and control of energy storage and energy conversion systems for modern electricity grid and electrified transportation and systems.
+All the papers are in the areas of modeling, management, and control of energy storage and energy conversion systems.

 I am a recipient of the EU Marie Skłodowska-Curie Action Individual Fellowship in 2020.
 This project is hosted by the Chalmers University of Technology.